Manitoba Canada Travel Guide

 Guided walking tours explore neighborhoods or cuisine types, sharing city history.

-Opportunities to visit local farms or agricultural producers during harvest season.
+Possibilities to see local farms or agricultural producers during harvest season.

 Folklorama, Poutine Fest, and Beer Festival showcase diverse foods and drinks.

-Assiniboine Park Zoo occasionally hosts special dining events within its exhibits.
+Assiniboine Park Zoo occasionally hosts special dining events inside its exhibits.

 Creating an unique backdrop for a meal.